grantharper/java-ocp/NOTES.md

 ReadWriteLock - has two methods: readLock and writeLock.
 Multiple threads can have read-only access.
 Only one thread can have the writeLock at a time.
 You also can't have a readLock when a writeLock is on the object

+From a ReadWriteLock, you can get one read lock (by calling lock.readLock() ) and one write lock (by calling lock.writeLock() ).
+Even if you call these methods multiple times, the same lock is returned.
+A read lock can be locked by multiple threads simultaneously (by calling lock.readLock().lock() ), if the write lock is free.
+If the write lock is not free, a read lock cannot be locked.
+The write lock can be locked (by calling lock.writeLock().lock() ) only by only one thread and only when no thread already has a read lock or the write lock.
+In other words, if one thread is reading, other threads can read, but no thread can write.
+If one thread is writing, no other thread can read or write.

 Volatile - a write to a variable is immediately flushed to main memory and visible to reading threads (this applies to flushing the CPU cache to the main RAM) synchronized does not guarantee that the changes by one thread will be visible to the other threads